Government Documents at Colorado College

-Tutt Library has historically selected approximately one third of all available publications.
+Tutt Library has historically selected approximately one third of all available Government Printing Office publications.
 There are publications from Executive Branch departments, the Congress and the Courts.
 (See the U.S. Government Documents Depository Policy for more details.)

 Tutt Library also has some Colorado State Publications; to view this collection check the library catalog.

 Using Government Documents